Strengthen national climate policy implementation: Comparative empirical learning & creating linkage to climate finance

 As of: September 2021

 As part of implementing nationally determined contributions (NDCs), governments face the challenge of supporting national climate policies and institutions with limited public funds while also reducing the barriers to investment faced by the private sector.
 This project supports NDC implementation in partner countries with research-based policy advice and capacity development.
 One central question here concerns the design of policy and financial instruments to ensure that they mobilise private- and public-sector investment.
 The contribution made by climate financing to support for robust institutional investment frameworks is also being investigated.
 Issues of national relevance are examined in annual, country-specific studies that focus on various NDC policy areas, which are also supplemented by a cross-sectional study.
 Workshops, publications and webinars are used to ensure that insights gained are transferred to the policymaking process.

 State of implementation/results

-- A first meeting of the Advisory Group of the IKI project took place on June 17, 2020.
-The central topics were the presentation of the project status, the presentation of the planned research topics as well as the discussions about the usability of the results in the political process and the role of international financing in the context of the Corona crisis.
+- A second meeting of the Advisory Group of the IKI project took place on 28 January 2021.
+The central topics were the presentation of the project status, the presentation of the planned research topics, especially the planned international study, as well as discussions around the common denominator of the studies, suggestions for improved outreach, and influence of external factors (especially Covid) on the project progress.

-- The international workshop of all project participants planned for June 3-5, 2020, was conducted as a three-day online seminar to discuss the interim results of the country and cross-sectional study and the topics for 2021.
+- The international workshop of all project participants planned for June 3-5, 2020, was held as a three-day online seminar due to corona, where the interim results of the country and cross-sectional study and the topics for 2021 were discussed.

-- All publications and seminar documents can be viewed on the project homepage: www.diw.de/…
+- All publications as well as seminar documents can be viewed on the project homepage: www.diw.de/…